Spot Regressions with Candlesticks: Monte Carlo Evidence

-To assess the effectiveness of the new approach, I compare the asymptotic risk of the estimator against two natural benchmarks.
-The first is an infeasible oracle estimator that minimizes the asymptotic risk under knowledge of the true correlation structure.
+To assess the efficiency of my approach, I compare the asymptotic risk of my estimator against two natural benchmarks.\footnote{It is important to note that the asymptotic risk $\widetilde{R}(\lambda; \boldrho_t)$ can be computed via simulations for any $\lambda$ and $k$ if the correlation structure is known.} The first benchmark is an infeasible oracle estimator that minimizes asymptotic risk under knowledge of the true correlation structure.
+This estimator serves as a theoretical upper bound for the performance of any feasible estimator, as it uses population information.
 The second benchmark is the return-based estimator, which relies solely on (open-to-close) returns.
-This comparison highlights the efficiency gains achieved by incorporating the additional information contained in the candlestick features.
+All three estimators belong to the class defined in Equation \eqref{eq:spotcov_estimator}, differing only in the choice of $\lambda$: the return-based estimator sets $\lambda=(1,0, ..., 0)^{\top}$, the oracle sets $\lambda=\operatorname{argmin}_{\lambda}\,\widetilde{R}(\lambda,\boldsymbol{\rho}_t)$, and the proposed estimator sets $\lambda=\lambda^*$, minimizing the average risk across correlation structures.

-The asymptotic risk $\widetilde{R}(\lambda; \boldrho_t)$ can be computed via Monte Carlo simulations for any $\lambda$ and $k$ if the correlation structure is known.
-As in the previous numerical implementations, I focus on the case of $N=2$ assets.
 Table \ref{tab:asymptotic_risk} reports the asymptotic risk values for various configurations.
-I consider 3 different levels of correlation, $\rho \in \{0, 0.2, 0.6\}$.\footnote{This numbers represent the $10, 50, 90$ percentiles of cross-section of pairwise correlations among the S\&P 500 stocks.} Moreover, the size of the local estimation window is set to $k \in \{5, 10, 20\}$.
+I consider 3 different levels of correlation, $\rho \in \{0, 0.2, 0.6\}$.\footnote{These numbers represent the $10th, 50th, 90th$ percentiles of cross-section of pairwise correlations among the S\&P 500 stocks.} Moreover, the size of the local estimation window is set to $k \in \{5, 10, 20\}$.
 All results are based on 10,000 Monte Carlo simulations.